Barbara Mandrell

-In the early 1970s, Mandrell recorded a number of singles that combined country influences with R&B–soul.
+In the early 1970s, Mandrell recorded a number of singles that combined country influences with R&B-soul.
 Her singles frequently made their way onto the country charts.
 Her most successful singles of this period were "Tonight My Baby's Coming Home" (1971) and "The Midnight Oil" (1973).
-In 1975, she moved to ABC–Dot records and reached her commercial breakthrough with country–pop singles like "Sleeping Single in a Double Bed" (1978), "(If Loving You Is Wrong) I Don't Want to Be Right" (1979), "I Was Country When Country Wasn't Cool" (1981) and "One of a Kind Pair of Fools" (1983).
+In 1975, she moved to ABC-Dot records and reached her commercial breakthrough with country–pop singles like "Sleeping Single in a Double Bed" (1978), "(If Loving You Is Wrong) I Don't Want to Be Right" (1979), "I Was Country When Country Wasn't Cool" (1981) and "One of a Kind Pair of Fools" (1983).
 She became a concert headliner and won several major music awards including the Entertainer of the Year accolade from the Country Music Association two years in a row.

-After a near-fatal car accident in 1984, Mandrell seriously considered retirement.
+Mandrell sustained serious head and leg injuries in a near-fatal car accident on September 11, 1984.
+She seriously considered retirement for a time.
 However, she returned to recording in 1985 and had several more top ten country singles including "Fast Lanes and Country Roads" (1985), "No One Mends a Broken Heart Like You" (1986), and "I Wish I Could Fall in Love Today" (1988).
 She resumed performing, touring, and began guest-starring in several television shows and numerous commercials.
 Mandrell appeared in several television films and shows during the late 1980s and 1990s like Burning Rage and Empty Nest.
-She continued recording into the 1990s, releasing several albums for the Capitol label including No Nonsense (1991).
+She continued recording into the 1990s, releasing several albums for the Capitol label including No Nonsense (1990).
 In 1997, Mandrell announced her retirement from performing and recording.
-She continue acting until 2000.
+She continued acting until 2000.
 In 2009, she was inducted into the Country Music Hall of Fame for her work in the industry.